-The 2018 Colorado governor’s race is already beginning to take shape.
-Here’s an early look at the candidates to replace term-limited Colorado Gov. John Hickenlooper (D).
+The 2018 Colorado governor’s race is beginning to take shape.
+Here’s a look at the plethora of candidates to replace term-limited Colorado Gov. John Hickenlooper (D).

 Jared Polis (D):